Workers’ Compensation Insurance in Kentucky

 Settlements in Kentucky usually take the form of a lump-sum payment.
 However, some are paid over a specified time.

-Kentucky is different from many other states in that its workers’ comp settlements don’t necessarily remove the possibility of receiving future payments.
+The commonwealth of Kentucky is different from many other states in that its workers’ comp settlements don’t necessarily remove the possibility of receiving future payments.
 The state allows an injured employee’s claim to be reopened if the person’s condition deteriorates within four years.

 A workers’ comp settlement in Kentucky may be reached either with or without a formal hearing.